miurahr/aqtinstall/docs/cli.rst

     Display help text

+.. _extension_flag:

 .. option:: --extension <Extension>

     Extension of packages to list
     {wasm,src_doc_examples,preview,wasm_preview,x86_64,x86,armv7,arm64_v8a}

-    Use the ``--extensions`` flag to list all relevant options for a host/target.
+    Use the :ref:`--extensions <extensions_flag>` flag to list all relevant options for a host/target.
-    Incompatible with the ``--extensions`` flag, but may be combined with any other flag.
+    Incompatible with the :ref:`--extensions <extensions_flag>` flag, but may be combined with any other flag.

+.. _spec_flag:

 .. option:: --spec <Specification>